 Should I get a fixed energy tariff?

-In our opinion, the fixed energy tariff will be the much better option for the vast majority of consumers.
+In our opinion, the fixed energy tariff will be the much better option for the vast majority of both domestic energy and business energy consumers.
 Compared to the default type of energy tariff, they generally result in you receiving cheaper bills.

 What does fixed energy tariff mean?